Outwit The Airlines: 15 Hacks For Always Booking The Cheapest Possible Flight

 An alternative to private browsing is to delete all cookies manually after visiting an airline or travel agent website.

 You can also install various add-ons to your browser, which will automatically destroy cookies after closing the tab.
-Our favourite add-on for this is the self-destructing cookies add-on for the Firefox browser.
+You can try this self-destructing cookies add-on for Firefox.

 One of the most annoying things when you finally find a great flight deal is those extra charges that you get landed with as you progress through the booking process.
 Air Asia is one airline that is notorious for the extra charges it likes to tack on to the price of the ticket.